How is Child Support Calculated in Texas?

 We have successfully represented people from all walks of life, helping them achieve the just outcomes they deserve in the difficult case of divorce and family legal issues.
 Our knowledgeable partners train to help you assemble all relevant information about your marriage and family from public and private files.
 We bring a serious, unsparing approach to the legal issues of divorce and family division.
 Neither you nor your child deserves to suffer because your ex-spouse refuses child support payments.

 Oftentimes, emotions around marriages ending in divorce and related family dilemmas run deep.
 You will want a strong attorney by your side to listen to and lead you through the touchy, ultimately life-changing fight for child custody you seek in your divorce.
-Smith Family Law offers a free consultation with a respected attorney.
-You can call us today at 512-675-2048 to see if our family and divorce law services might be right for you.
+Smith & Bledsoe Family Law offers a free case evaluation with a respected attorney.
+You can call us today at (512) 277-3166 to see if our family and divorce law services might be right for you.

 Related Posts: